Deepdive543443/SPAM-of-random-Animefaces/README.md

 # Install
-1. Download and attach trained weights and wheel of PyTorch and Torchvision compiled for Ubuntu 20.04 to "stream" folder https://drive.google.com/drive/folders/1pI_oUTL1QL2v20clE2jFICu5iUqBsHUV?usp=sharing
+1. Download and attach trained weights and wheel of PyTorch and Torchvision compiled for Ubuntu 20.04 to root and "weight" folder https://drive.google.com/drive/folders/1pI_oUTL1QL2v20clE2jFICu5iUqBsHUV?usp=sharing

 Or download wheels from Q-engineering's page